ksalzke/agendas-for-omnifocus/README.md

 The following preferences are available:

 * **Agenda Item Tag**.
 This tag is used to tag all agenda items.
+* **Linked Event Tag**.
+This tag is used to denote an event that has associated agenda items.
 * **Add link to related tasks to notes**.
 If this is selected, a link to the agenda item is added to the note of the event task, and vice versa.
 (Note that changing this setting will add or remove notes from all tasks.)
 * **Event Tag(s)** Tasks tagged with any of these tags are considered 'events' and will be available to select when adding an agenda item.
 More than one tag may be selected.